 Brie Gascho, Jillian Lanthier and Kennis Forte are graduate students at Queen’s University.
 They have been involved with the project since the beginning, helping to conceptualize it, and also scanning images from non-digital formats, which will soon be added to the site.
 Other students and former students, including Erica Chan, Molly-Claire Gillett, Lauren Mathieson, and Teresa Sarocca, have also generously shared their photographs, and Tiffany Racco and Erica Cook produced excellent scans from slides.

-The Colonial Architecture Project is grateful above all to the financial support of an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (SSHRC), without which this project would not have been possible.
+The Colonial Architecture Project is grateful above all to the financial support of an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) and a Fellowship from the National Endowment for the Humanities (NEH), without which this project would not have been possible.